SankarnarayanC/Image-Classification-in-Entomolgy/README.md

       6) Gabor filter bank responses.<br>
  <br>

-For the smooth execution of the project, Jupyter Notebook platform was used and PYTHON was the programming language used along with the multiple libraries and frameworks to support it.
+For the smooth execution of the project, Jupyter Notebook platform was used and PYTHON was the programming language used along with multiple libraries and frameworks to support it.

 <h3>Results:</h3><br>
-      An average of 68.08% accuracy was seen in the model.
-The results are as follows.
+      An average of 68.08% accuracy was seen in the model's performance during the testing of the validation set.
+The results recorded are as follows.
       <br>
       <br>
      <img src="Images/accReport.png" width="1000" height="400">